-Oven baked chicken legs is just such an easy meal.
+Oven baked crispy chicken legs in oven is just such an easy meal.
 You can pair these with vegetables, salad or just as is.
 Brush on your favorite sauce or leave simple with just some seasonings.
-It’s super versatile but always a fave with kids and adults alike. (affiliate links present)
+It’s super versatile but always a fave with kids and adults alike.

 We shared baked turkey legs with you recently.
 This is similar but doesn’t take as long.
 I love brushing these with either barbecue sauce or teriyaki too when done.
 Adds a ton of flavor to them but if you are going for a low carb meal you could just sprinkle with salt and pepper too.

-Then we went on to show you how long to bake chicken legs at 400, these fall somewhere between the two.
+If you want to know how long to bake chicken legs at 400, these fall somewhere between the two.
 There is a key to getting REALLY crispy chicken skin y’all and it might be more surprising as you might think.
 It is a white substance you would normally use to bake cakes but draws the moisture out perfectly as meat bakes too.

 We have used this process to make air fryer baking powder chicken but you can use it for baking in the oven as well.
 The reason it works so well is that when it coats the skin.
 When it is under high heat it sucks what moisture is left on the skin out so it gets crispier than any other method.